wiseman-timelord/DongleQuery/README.md

 S0
 S2
 S3
-S4
-S5
-S6
-S7
-S8
-S9
-S10
-S11
-S30
-S103
-S104
 ...(Shortened)
 ```
 - AT Console Interface  (use the generated CommandsList.Txt)...
 ```
 ========================( DongleQuery )========================

-Port COM3 Opened Successfully.
+Port COM3 Opened Successfully...

-Enter an AT Command, or X to Exit: +NETMODE
+Enter AT Command (or 'X' to exit): ^WIMODE 0
 Response:

-Enter an AT Command, or X to Exit: +NETMODE 0
+Enter AT Command (or 'X' to exit): HELP THERES NO MANUAL!
 Response:

-Enter an AT Command, or X to Exit: +NETMODE 1
-Response:

-Enter an AT Command, or X to Exit: +NETMODE ON
-Response:

-Enter an AT Command, or X to Exit: +NETMODE ENABLE
-Response:

-Enter an AT Command, or X to Exit: NO MANUAL HELP
-Response:

-Enter an AT Command, or X to Exit:
+Enter AT Command (or 'X' to exit):

 ```

 ### USAGE